barth-lab/Dimeric_MultiDomain_Biosensor_Builder/README.md

 | x | The name of the add linkers file, containing the sequence information on needed linkers to rebuild  |
 | a | Number equivalent to domain being input.
 Any domain not mentioned will have their linker completely discarded |

-This will create a new folder called input_scaffold with the necessary files for assembly.
-Run with:
+This will create a new folder called run with the current UNIX time.
+It is in this folder that you will need to run all of the following scripts (including the slurm scripts if you're using them) besides the clustering, which need to be run from inside generated output folders.
+Inside this run folder you will find another folder called input_scaffold with the necessary files for assembly.
+We run the first stage with:

 ```
 /location/to/protocol/main/mp_assembly_stage1.sh -T 4 -R /path/to/Rosetta -d "input_scaffold/D13_cut.pdb input_scaffold/D45_cut.pdb input_scaffold/D6_cut.pdb input_scaffold/D7_cut.pdb"